edgedelta/docs/docs/configuration/outputs-triggers.md

 2. Locate the desired configuration, and then under **Actions**, click the corresponding edit icon.
 3. Review the YAML file, make your changes, and then click **Save**.

+* To learn more about each destination, specifically parameters, see [Step 2: Review Trigger Destinations](#step-2-review-trigger-destinations).

 ***

-## Step 2: Review Trigger Destinations
+## Step 2: Review Parameters for Trigger Destinations

-Edge Delta supports the following streaming destinations:
+Edge Delta supports the following trigger destinations:

 ### Slack